Leialoha/Read-Only-License/README.md

 - Clone or download the project
 - Read the code
 - Build or run the project
-- Modify or test the project
+- Test or try out the project
 - Download the entire project on your own physical disk
 - Take screenshots from the project
+- Use the files for their intended purposes

 YOU CAN'T:
 - Make changes or modify the project